Massage Therapy CEs | Massage Concepts and Techniques

 Please note that it is up to the massage therapist to determine if teaching fertility massage techniques to your clients is considered within your scope of practice.

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
 Institute of Somatic Therapy is approved by New York (#0019).
 Our courses are also valid for AMTA, ABMP, and most individual states.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.
-This course has been approved by Florida as an approved distance learning course for your required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
-They will show as "anytime" courses since they are online courses, so do not let that wording in your CE Broker account concern you.
-Course # 20-795812
+This course was approved by Florida as an approved distance learning course for required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
+Completions after 8/31/2021 will be reported as "General" hours, not "relevant to massage therapy" hours.
+Course # 20-795812.

 Course Materials: Self Fertility Massage streaming video with Hethir Rodriguez, CMT, MH, accompanying course materials by Judith Koch Stapleton.
 You will also watch a number of online videos as part of the course.
 (Although the photo of the streaming video shows a DVD, you will not be receiving a hard copy DVD, only access to streaming video.)
 Please note that upon enrollment, IST will purchase your access to the streaming video through the Natural Fertility Shop website.
 Instructions for download will be emailed to you.
 You will not download and watch the video on our website.
 Once we have purchased this access on your behalf, if you request a refund or exchange on the course, we are unable to refund that segment of your tuition.